Tenant Satisfaction Measures

 • We held skip days in some of our local communities so that customers could dispose of items from their communal areas or gardens.

-• We have started the Section 20 process to get quotes to improve the decoration and flooring in communal areas in our blocks in Chiltern Pines.
+• We have improved the decoration and flooring in communal areas in our blocks in Chiltern Pines after feedback from our shared ownership group.

 Satisfaction with the landlord’s approach to handling complaints

-• A Customer Feedback Policy and Procedure in line with the Housing Ombudsman Code
+• Our Customer Feedback Policy and Procedure is in line with the Housing Ombudsman Code.

-• A weekly complaints and compliments report to progress complaints to resolution and review lessons learnt from customer feedback
+• We provide managers with a weekly complaints and compliments report to progress complaints to resolution and review lessons learnt from customer feedback.
+We publish this for our customers every six months.

 Agreement that the landlord treats tenants fairly and with respect

-• We have completed an audit of our customer system and we are responding to customer enquiries in line with our service standards.
+• We have introduced a tracking system to ensure we are responding to customer enquiries in line with our service standards.
 We investigate every complaint about staff members through our feedback process and take appropriate action.

 • Complaint-investigating managers call customers to understand their concerns.
 We are working with our customers to ensure our complaint responses meet any needs such as any disabilities or different languages, and also offer a customer advocacy service.